wso2/choreo-samples/slack-new-message-to-twilio-sms/readme.md

-Use template (Slack Channel New Message to Twilio SMS) to send an SMS for every new message on Slack.
+# Slack Channel New Message to Twilio SMS
 ## Use case
 We can use track new incoming messages for a specific Slack channel using this.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/slack_new_message_to_twilio_sms <newProjectName>`
 * Slack Account
 * Twilio Account